mikemfleming/state-drivers-license-regex/README.md

 Built according to NTSI information current as of 8/17.

-Credit where credit is due, Adam Bullmer a lot of the regex I use came from a repo by Adam Bullmer you can find here: https://github.com/adambullmer/USDLRegex
+Credit where credit is due, a lot of the regex I use here is from a repo by Adam Bullmer you can find here: https://github.com/adambullmer/USDLRegex